dublinbranch/QStacker/README.md

 Is literally 2 function on top of https://github.com/bombela/backward-cpp

-rember to link against LIBS += -ldw
+rember to link against

+LIBS += -ldw -ldl

 zypper in libdw-devel